Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Introduction

 For the aforementioned systems where chimera states are observed involving either nonlocal, local or global couplings, the interactions among oscillators are assumed to be direct.
-In many physical and biological oscillators, however, the individual element does not interact directly but rather by means of a common environment \cite{camilli_sci06,garcia_pnas04,monte_pnas07,toth_jpcb06,taylor_sci09,gregor_sci10,danino_nat10,shutz_BJ11,noorbakhsh_pre15,rubin_prl13,gou_jns16,iyaniwura_ads21}.
+In many physical and biological systems, however, the individuals do not interact directly but rather by means of a common environment \cite{camilli_sci06,garcia_pnas04,monte_pnas07,toth_jpcb06,taylor_sci09,gregor_sci10,danino_nat10,shutz_BJ11,noorbakhsh_pre15,rubin_prl13,gou_jns16,iyaniwura_ads21}.
 A well-known example is related to some bacteria.
-For them, the individual communicates with each other through signaling molecules that are released into extracellular environment, and dynamical quorum sensing (QS) occurs once the population density is beyond a critical value \cite{camilli_sci06,monte_pnas07,taylor_sci09}.
+For them, the individuals communicate with each other through signaling molecules that are released into the extracellular environment, and dynamical quorum sensing (QS) occurs once the population density is beyond a critical value \cite{camilli_sci06,monte_pnas07,taylor_sci09}.
 Other examples involving environmental couplings include genetic oscillators \cite{garcia_pnas04,monte_pnas07}, BZ chemical oscillators \cite{taylor_sci09,toth_jpcb06}, slime mold {\it Dictyostelium discoideum} \cite{gregor_sci10,noorbakhsh_pre15}, yeast cells \cite{shutz_BJ11}, and neural oscillators \cite{rubin_prl13}.

-Chimera states and other exotic dynamical states are reported in environmental coupling systems \cite{chandrasekar_pre16,choe_pre20}.
+It is often assumed that the external environment through which the individuals communicate is well-stirred \cite{camilli_sci06,garcia_pnas04,monte_pnas07,toth_jpcb06,taylor_sci09,gregor_sci10}.
+Nevertheless, there is also a growing evidence that diffusion effects of chemical signaling molecules in the extracellular medium should be considered, which usually leads to a RD model representing a population of oscillators coupled via a diffusive environment \cite{danino_nat10,shutz_BJ11,noorbakhsh_pre15}.
+Synchrony and various spatiotemporal patterns have been reported in this kind of oscillator-environment coupling (OEC) systems \cite{chandrasekar_pre16,choe_pre20}.
+In fact, the OEC system is the first model showing the existence of the SWC \cite{shima_pre04}.
+In the seminal work of Kuramoto {\it et al}., to observe chimera states in the FitzHugh-Nagumo (FHN) OEC system, the time scale of the dynamical environment is assumed to be zero.
+But it is found later that this assumption seems unnecessary to observe chimera states \cite{li_pre16,laing_pre15}.